rerun/rerun/README.md

-Specifically, an archive is a set of modules and `rerun` itself packaged into a self extracting script (by default "rerun.bin").
+Specifically, an archive is a set of modules and `rerun` itself packaged into a self extracting script (by default in a file named "rerun.bin").
-Archives can be useful if you want to share a single self contained executable that contains any needed modules.
+Archives can be useful if you want to share a single self contained executable that contains all the needed modules.

 Run an archive script like you would run `rerun`.